Guides

 Red flags worth walking away from

-Most problems show up before the work even starts, if you know what to listen for.
+Most problems show up before the first cut, if you know what to listen for.

 Vague pricing.
 "We'll figure out the final cost as we go" is how budgets get blown.
-You want a clear, single price for a clearly defined scope, agreed before anyone picks up a saw.
+You want one clear price for a clearly defined scope, agreed before anyone picks up a saw.

 A large up-front deposit.
 A reasonable deposit at signing is normal.
 Being asked for most of the money before the work is done is not.
-We take a standard deposit, and the balance is only due after the project's finished and you're satisfied.
+We take a standard deposit, and the balance only comes due after the project is finished and you're satisfied.
 That structure keeps everyone honest.

 No portfolio of real, finished work.
-Renderings and stock photos aren't a track record.
-You want to see actual projects in actual homes.
-(Ours are on our portfolio and written up one by one in our project journal.)
+Renderings and stock photos are not a track record.
+You want actual projects in actual homes.
+Ours are on our portfolio and written up one by one in our project journal.

 No reviews, or reviews they can't point you to.
-Real reputations are verifiable.
+Real reputations hold up when you go check.
 You can read ours on our testimonials page and on Google.

 Pressure.
 "This price is only good today" is a sales tactic, not a quote.
 Good work sells itself.
 It doesn't need a countdown.